 Someone asked me, ‘when is the best time to inform guests?’
 I say, immediately.
 You don’t have to wait until you get a new date.
 Tell them as soon as you decided you’re cancelling or postponing your wedding.
 I wrote a post on this explaining exactly how to tell guests you’re postponing your wedding, with sample wordings and 10 etiquettes on handling wedding date change.
 Feel free to use my word-to-word script in that post.

-Let’s continue with our steps on how to cancel or postpone your wedding or event.
+Now, let’s go back to our steps on how to cancel or postpone your wedding or event.

-Let’s say you’ve got your venues and vendors out of the way, it’s time to tell all your guests about the changes in your wedding plan.
+Let’s say you’ve got your venues and vendors out of the way, then it’s time to tell all your guests about the changes in your wedding plan.
 It’s important because they’ve made plans to attend your big day, some may have made travel arrangements (like booking a flight and hotel accommodation), or rushing to have their wedding guest aso-ebi outfits sewn.
 Courtesy demands that the same way you invited/ told your guests is the same way you tell them this time.